 Opening with a prologue set “Somewhere in Romania” before moving to “Somewhere in America”, Vampire Virus channels the 80s with a vengeance.
 There are neon-lit, lingerie-clad sex scenes set to an incredible synth score.
 There’s also a subtext about gays and the spread of HIV via clubs and sex.
 Indeed, as you may have gathered from the plot summary, LGBTQ themes run rather strongly through the film.
 Thankfully they’re better handled here than they tended to be in 80s genre films.

-Steeds co-wrote Vampire Virus with Sam Ashurst (A Little More Flesh) from a story by Jerome Reygner-Kalfon and Sebastien Semon.
+Steeds co-wrote Vampire Virus with Sam Ashurst (A Little More Flesh, It Came from Below) from a story by Jerome Reygner-Kalfon and Sebastien Semon.
 Showing what a small world indie filmmaking is, the latter two have worked with Oklahoma based Ryan Bellgardt (The Jurassic Games, Army of Frankensteins) on a couple of projects.
 Between the four of them, they’ve come up with a film that mixes elements of The Hunger, Vamp, Fright Night and even a touch of Rabid (the late 70s but close enough) along with a bit of police/conspiracy thriller.
 Both threads are nicely developed before being brought together for the last act.

 Steeds was his own cinematographer on Vampire Virus and he’s delivered the kind of look that would have had him in demand by every band making videos in the 80s.
 Considering that stylish was not a word I would have used in any of his previous films, the results here are a pleasant surprise.
 The score matches the films’ look.
 It’s available on Spotify if you’re curious.